Top 5 Whole Life Companies for Infinite Banking

 - Maximum protection in unfavorable borrowing environments with Direct Recognition.

 For that reason, I see Direct Recognition from a True Mutual Company as the ideal best of both worlds.
-That’s why my 14 family policies are with Penn Mutual, Guardian, and Mass Mutual (where I could’ve chosen Non-Direct Recognition at the onset, but I didn’t).
+That’s why my 14 family policies are all Direct Recognition with Penn Mutual, Guardian, and Mass Mutual (where I could’ve chosen Non-Direct Recognition at the onset, but I didn’t).

 There are other qualitative soft-benefits such as unique riders that must be considered when making a final determination on your Best Whole Life Company for Infinite Banking.